 SNHU has degrees for business-oriented minds for online and on campus learners.
 And for a business administration degree, SNHU also has a variety of concentrations — a way to give you a widely applicable tool while also giving you an edge in your favorite area.

 The best school is the one that fits your needs.
-Learning styles, cost, support resources and convenience offered can vary by schools.
+Learning styles, cost, support resources and convenience offered can vary by school.

 Those dreams can be reached by low tuition rates.
-Tuition can be a significant barrier to education for many people, so we have worked to make it possible with an affordable online tuition rate frozen since 2012, as well as experienced financial aid specialists ready to help you make a plan that works for you.
+Tuition can be a significant barrier to education for many people, so we have worked to make it possible with an affordable online tuition rates, as well as experienced financial aid specialists ready to help you make a plan that works for you.
 We're also able to accept up to 90 credits toward a bachelor's and up to 12 for a master's.

 Another highlight of online business school is the support you can receive, should you need it.
 You'll have access to tutors, the Shapiro Library database and academic advisors to help you earn your degree.